HanlalaIbrahim/CodSoft/README.md

 ## Introduction

 This repository includes machine learning models and projects that I developed during my internship at CodSoft.
-Each project is organized in its own directory with relevant code, data, and documentation.
+Each project is organized in its own directory with relevant code.

 ## Projects